filonico/mgal_DE_development/README.md

 Visit our research group website, **[EVO·COM](https://sites.google.com/view/evo-com-unibo)**!

-## What you can find here
+## What you'll find here
 In this repository there are all the code/scripts, input files, and intermediate results that have been used and generated for the paper.

-In particular:
+Note that the pipeline can be run either through Snakemake (see [`Snakefile`](Snakefile)) or by manually executing commands from the command-line (see [`pipeline.sh`](pipeline.sh)).

+Here's the description of each folder content/file:

 * [`00_input/`](00_input) contains starting input files used throughout the analysis;
     * [`00_input/OG0007197_vasa.fa`](00_input/OG0007197_vasa.fa) is the fasta file of bivalve Vasa (Ddx3) orthogroup from [Nicolini et al., 2025](https://github.com/filonico/bivalvia_SRGs/);